Que y por que es importante

 IMPORTANT: While the NYC Gifted and Talented Test sample questions shown on this page are representative of what your child will be seeing, they are not directly taken from the actual test being administered this year.

-NYC Gifted Test Sample Question #5 ?
-Stanford-Binet® V (Stanford-Binet Intelligence Scales, Fifth Edition®), Matrices
+NYC Gifted Test Sample Question #5 - Stanford-Binet® V (Escalas de inteligencia Stanford-Binet, Quinta edición®), Matrices

 In 2016 NYC Gifted &Talented program tested 14,513 kindergarten students only 4,539 became eligible.
 There were only 2,507 students that were offered slots throughout the city.
 Staten Island only had on 2% of those applicants to be offered slots.
 As you can see from the numbers G&T programs are in high demand with a low number of slots.
 Being prepared for the exam is of extreme importance.
 At Young Minds in Motion we will provide Test Readiness classes and prepare your child for the exam and a higher understanding in everyday interactions